 (BA, Kent; PhD, Glasgow)

-I worked at The Poetry Library on the fifth floor of The Royal Festival Hall in London from 1991-2007, and was its Librarian from 2003 until 2007.
-I taught Creative Writing at London South Bank University where I devised and led the BA and MA, and at the Open University.
-I have taught at the University of Kent since 2006.
+Simon Smith is a poet, translator and essayist.
+He worked at The Poetry Library on the fifth floor of The Royal Festival Hall in London from 1991-2007, and was its Librarian from 2003 until 2007.
+He taught Creative Writing at London South Bank University where he devised and led the BA and MA, and at the Open University.
+He has taught at the University of Kent since 2006.

 Also view these in the Kent Academic Repository